 When BOTOX (a neurotoxin approved for the treatment of Hyperhidrosis) is injected into the armpits, it reduces or stops sweat production by temporarily blocking the chemical signals from the nerves that stimulate and control the function of these glands.

 When the sweat glands don’t receive these chemical signals the severe sweating stops for a period of time.
 While the effects of the treatment last for several months, they will gradually wear off in time a repeated treatment is required.

 How is BOTOX applied?

-Using an ultra fine needle physician carefully injects small doses of BOTOX solution in twelve to fifteen specific places spread evenly about 1 cm apart in each armpit.
-Iodine and starch method is used to reveal the areas with the greatest sweating to precisely position the injections
+Using an ultra-fine needle physician carefully injects small doses of BOTOX solution in twelve to fifteen specific places spread evenly about 1 cm apart in each armpit.
+The iodine and starch method is used to reveal the areas with the greatest sweating to precisely position the injections

 How fast does BOTOX work?

 You will notice improvement within the first week after your treatment, while the full effect will take between two and three weeks.